-The PRA is responsible for our prudential regulation.
+The PRA is responsible for ensuring that we can pay benefits when they are needed.
+It is the regulator that requires this document to be produced and when we use the term 'regulator', we mean the PRA.
 You can contact the PRA by writing to Prudential Regulation Authority, 20 Moorgate, London, EC2R 6DA or by calling 0207 601 4878.

-The FCA is responsible for regulating our conduct.
+We are also regulated by the FCA, which is responsible for regulating our conduct.
 You can contact the FCA by writing to the Financial Conduct Authority, 12 Endeavour Square, London, E20 1JN or calling 0207 066 1000.